 "Well, your highness.
 What's your first objective?"

 Tooth didn't even react.
 She sighed as the wind tossed her streak aside.
-She smiled sadly.
+She smiled sadly, "School, obviously."

 "I do," Jack's eyebrows lifted briefly.
 "I just want to hear you say it, and make sure you didn't plan on running away with any insurgents thanks to my bad influence."

-"I'm not that much of a loose cannon!" she admitted with a slightly reddening face.
-"I can maintain order in my life...but oh come on, what's wrong with that?
+"I'm not that much of a loose cannon!"
+Her face grew slightly red.
+"I can maintain order in my life–but oh come on, what's wrong with that?
 Becoming a freedom fighter?"

 She gave a slight smile which he saw in the corner of his eye.
-"Wouldn't dream of it without you...heh, but you know you've rubbed off on me since Day 1."
+"Wouldn't dream of it without you.
+Heh but you can't deny that you've rubbed off on me since Day 1."